August 18th, 2016

 Once enrolled, you can use retirement money to pay tuition and fees and buy books, supplies and other required equipment.
 Expenses for special-needs students also count.
 Room and board also count if the student is enrolled at least half time.

 Finally, you could also see if you can set up a home equity line of credit.
 This may be the cheapest way of cashing out to get money for tuition and not affect your retirement.
-Payments are amortized just like a mortgage payment and are more affordable.
 Contact your reputable loan officer to find out how much equity you have in your home.